rehierl/node-tree-outliner/3-basic-design/3-5-3-levels-of-implicitness.md

 Note that ...

-* all nodes are organized inside of a rooted ordered tree of nodes
+* all nodes are organized within a rooted ordered tree of nodes
 * each node is associated with a section (the root with the universal section)
-* any section is a strict or loose subsection to the universal section.
+* any section is a strict or loose subsection of the universal section.

 **CLARIFICATION**
-Obviously, these paths are not limited to one section, or one node.
+Obviously, these paths are not limited to one section, or one node only.
 That is, path combinations are possible: `p in S{+}N{+}`.